emanoel-bruno/Manjaro-Help/README.md

-# Manjaro Help
+# Ubuntu Help

-This is a collection tutorials finded to manjaro on the web and scripts made to fix manjaro problems encountered while using manjaro.
+This is a collection tutorials finded to ubuntu on the web and scripts made to fix ubuntu problems encountered while using it.